 4. A complaint of any Administrator by reason of appointment to, lack of appointment to, retention in, or lack of retention in, any position for which tenure is either not possible or required.

-E. A grievance, to be considered, must be initiated in writing as hereinafter provided within fifteen (15) school days of its occurrence or within fifteen (15) school days after the Administrator had knowledge of its occurrence.
+E. Grievance, to be considered, must be initiated in writing as hereinafter provided within twenty (20) school days of its occurrence or within twenty (20) school days after the Administrator had knowledge of its occurrence.

 F. The aggrieved Administrator and the Association shall, during and notwithstanding the pendency of any Grievance, continue to observe all assignments and applicable rules and regulations of the Board until such Grievance and any effect thereof shall have been fully determined.